-The life of the clutch is completely dependant upon the driver.
+The life of the clutch is completely dependent upon the driver.
 Some drivers can make a clutch pack last several seasons, while others can't even finish one race.
-In-between race maintenance goes along way towards long clutch life.
+In-between race maintenance goes a long way towards long clutch life.
 To ensure long life, use your clutch at it's performance limits, but responsibly.
 Avoid heat build-up through excessive slippage!

 My clutch is slipping.
 What could be wrong?

 1. Check your release bearing clearance to ensure that the release bearing is not partially releasing the clutch.
 This has the same effect as driving around with your foot on the clutch pedal.

 2. The clutch pack may be worn out.
 Measure the thickness of the discs with a caliper or micrometer.
 Refer to the instructions that came with your clutch to determine if they are worn beyond their service limits.
 If they are too thin, it's time for a new clutch pack.

 3. The floater plates or pressure plate could be worn.
 Measure the thickness of the floater plate(s) and pressure plate with a caliper or micrometer.
 Also check for straightness.
 You should NOT be able to put a .006" feeler gage underneath the straight edge.

 4. The diaphragm spring(s) in the clutch cover may be down on clamp load.
 If the clutch was excessively slipped, it is possible that the heat generated took the temper out of the diaphragm spring(s).
 If the springs are overheated they will lose their spring temper.
 They also take a `set' as they get older.
 Your clutch cover will need to be checked for proper clamp load.
 Only the PTT factory can properly check and replace diaphragm springs.
 PTT will inspect and repair any PTT clutch free of charge for as long as you own the clutch.
 All you pay for are any parts required to put your clutch back into service.

 Will PTT clutch packs and other parts interchange with other clutch manufacturer's clutches?